E-commerce Account Details

 -

 This is the primary processing account – Select this check box to indicate that this is the default or primary payment processor for all events in this account.
-Users will be able to select alternative processors for their individual events.
+Users will be able to select alternative processors for their events.

 -